Jason2Brownlee/AlgorithmAfternoon/content/docs/glossary.md

 Ant Colony Optimization (ACO) is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
 Inspired by the behavior of ants seeking a path between their colony and a source of food, this algorithm is a form of swarm intelligence.
 Ants simulate the process of laying down pheromones and following trails with higher pheromone concentrations, which likely lead to shorter routes or better solutions.
 ACO is particularly effective for optimization problems such as traveling salesman, routing, and scheduling tasks.
 Software developers and engineers utilize ACO to find optimal paths and schedules in complex networks, enhancing efficiency and performance in computational tasks.

 ## Artificial Immune System

 An artificial immune system (AIS) is a type of biologically-inspired computational algorithm that mimics the immune system of vertebrates for solving complex problem-solving tasks.
 These systems utilize concepts such as immune memory, clonal selection, and negative selection to detect patterns, optimize processes, and solve adaptive problems.
 AIS algorithms are particularly effective for tasks that involve pattern recognition, anomaly detection, and optimization.
 In the context of software development, engineers can leverage artificial immune systems for cybersecurity measures to detect novel threats, in optimization routines for dynamically adapting systems, and in data analysis where the identification of unusual patterns can be crucial.

+## Artificial Intelligence

+Artificial Intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.
+AI encompasses a broad range of technologies and methods, including machine learning, natural language processing, robotics, and expert systems.
+The goal of AI is to create systems capable of performing tasks that typically require human intelligence, such as visual perception, speech recognition, decision-making, and language translation.
+AI has applications across numerous fields, from automating routine processes to enhancing complex decision-making frameworks.
+For software developers and engineers, AI represents a transformative area of technology that drives innovation, improves efficiency, and opens new avenues for solving complex problems in virtually every sector of industry and commerce.

 ## Biologically-Inspired Computation